 3D printers have revolutionised design and manufacturing, reducing developmental costs and improving logistics.
 We produce a heater which sits under the base of the printer, to prevent the plastic cooling at an uneven rate.
 By keeping the inside and outside of the part the same temperature whilst printing, it will cool at similar rates and not warp in the process.

-We supply heaters to the National Physics Laborotory, a British lab that works on current and next generation atomic clocks which are used in applications that require incredible accuracy such as GPS and space navigation.
+We supply industrial heating solutions to the National Physics Laborotory, a British lab that works on current and next generation atomic clocks which are used in applications that require incredible accuracy such as GPS and space navigation.
 Atomic clocks use atoms to regulate the seconds, meaning that it is accurate to 1 second every 15 billion years.

 Holroyd Components designed and supplied over 3,000 silicone heaters for use in the Atlas Particle Detector of the large Hadron Collider at CERN (European Organization for Nuclear Research).